-The fēnix device comes preloaded with apps for outdoor activities, such as running, hiking, and open water swimming.
+The fēnix device comes preloaded with outdoor activities, such as running and cycling.
 GPS is turned on for outdoor activities.
-You can add apps using default profiles, such as walking and tactical.
-You can also add custom sport apps to your device (Creating a Custom Activity, page 2).
+You can add new activities based on default activities, such as walking or rowing.
+You can also add custom activities to your device (Creating a Custom Activity, page 2).